Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer

-We apply our method on an extensive set of time-course measurements of the activation levels of the mitogen-activated protein kinase (MAPK) and phosphoinositide 3-kinase (PI3K) pathways that are involved in cellular decisions and fates~\cite{kriegsheim:2009,Marshall1995,Purvis:2013dd,Chen239}, and are known to dysfunction in cancer~\cite{Won01062012,JCP:JCP22647,Serra,Hanahan2011646,Baselga1175}.
-The key signaling proteins and subtype responses in breast cancer cells are known; however, among genetically diverse cell lines the dysfunction varies and is not well understood~\cite{Niepel2014,Kolch2015,Heiser:2012dx}.
-Our objective is to find groups of cell lines whose signal transduction networks have similar dynamics.
-A high similarity suggests that the cell lines share pathway features that can be relevant for the responses to the ligands.
-We find these groups by clustering experiments by their temporal profile similarity, subject to `interpretability' constraints, which are that each cluster must match a subset of cell lines (with similar response) with a subset of growth factors (whose effect on the signaling pathways is perhaps altered by that feature).
-In other words, the behavior of the cell line/ligand combinations in each must be attributable to the same signaling mechanism.
+We showcase our clustering framework on an extensive set of time-course measurements of the activation levels of the mitogen-activated protein kinase (MAPK) and phosphoinositide 3-kinase (PI3K) pathways that are involved in cellular decisions and fates~\cite{kriegsheim:2009,Marshall1995,Purvis:2013dd,Chen239}, and are known to dysfunction in cancer~\cite{Won01062012,JCP:JCP22647,Serra,Hanahan2011646,Baselga1175}.
+The key signaling proteins and subtype responses in breast cancer cells are known; however, among genetically diverse cell lines the specific dysfunction mechanisms vary and are not well understood~\cite{Niepel2014,Kolch2015,Heiser:2012dx}.
 We examine a set of experimental data \cite{Niepel2014} containing the response of 36 breast cancer cell lines after exposure to 14 ligands (growth factors/signaling molecules).
-Each experiment measures the temporal phosphorylation response of a cell line to one ligand.
-Because the dataset is {\it complete} (i.e., there is a measurement for every combination of times, proteins, cell lines, ligands, and doses), we can represent it as a tensor in five dimensions (Fig.~1A).
+Each experiment measures the temporal phosphorylation response of one cell line to one ligand.
+Because the dataset is {\it complete} (i.e., there is a measurement for every combination of times, proteins, cell lines, ligands, and doses), we can represent it as a tensor in five dimensions (Fig.~\ref{fig:panel}A).